rocksolidwebdesign/Zend-Framework-Doctrine-2-Example/README.rst

 Installation
 ============

-You will,  however, need  to generate  the database.
-You do this with the doctrine command line tool.
+You will  need to generate  the database.
+This is  done with the doctrine command line tool.

 The following commands will generate the database::